Blog Index

 Research

-The majority of my research is focused on sociotechnical aspects of scientific research infrastructure.
-Click here to find out what is cyberinfrastructure.
-A common theme of my research is investigating sustainability in long-term research organizations.
+The majority of my research is focused on sociotechnical aspects of scientific research infrastructure (often called eScience or cyberinfrastructure).
+A common theme of my research is investigating the sustainability of long-term research organizations: how do we support scientific research at the level of policy, social organization and as a matter of practice across years or decades?

 ---------------